 - Relay work orders, messages, or information to or from work crews, supervisors, or field inspectors, using telephones or two-way radios.

-Dispatchers with little to no experience tend to make between $22430 and $28550 while the more experienced ones make over $48330 per year.
+Dispatchers with little to no experience tend to make between $24560 and $30790 while the more experienced ones can earn over $51270 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Dispatcher is to move to a higher paying state like ND.
-Right now, the highest paying states for Dispatchers are ND, AK, NY, WA and IL.
+One of the easiest ways to increase your salary as a Dispatcher is to move to a higher paying state like NE.
+Right now, the highest paying states for Dispatchers are NE, ND, AK, WA and DC.

-3 other factors that can increase your salary as A Dispatcher is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Dispatcher is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Dispatchers what degree they had when they got the job and most of them said they had a High School Diploma followed by No degree.
+We asked other Dispatchers what degree they had when they got the job and most of them said they had a High School Diploma followed by less than a High School Diploma.

 Pros and Cons